13 Old-Fashioned Food Terms You'll Only Hear in the South

 The South is known for its rich culture, influential music scene, warm hospitality, and, of course, delicious food.
-From Po'boys to possum pies, the southern states have outdone themselves with providing many lip-smackingly good dishes with some names that are just as equally unique.
+From po'boys to possum pies, the Southern states have outdone themselves by providing many delicious dishes with some names that are just as equally unique.

 Chitlins, which are sometimes referred to as chitterlings, are a special staple in American soul food cooking.
 Made typically from hog intestines, chitlins are stewed for hours, battered, then fried, and they're usually served with apple cider vinegar and hot sauce.

-Besides being a popular dish in the Southern U.S., chitlins are also a delicacy served worldwide and can be found in many Spanish, Asian, French, Jamaican, and Latin American kitchens.
-It is said that chitlins date all the way back to Medieval times when this food was commonly eaten by the very poor.
+Besides being a popular dish in the South, especially in barbecue and soul food restaurants, chitlins are also a delicacy served worldwide and can be found in many Spanish, Asian, French, Jamaican, and Latin American kitchens and restaurants.

-Hoecakes, also at times referred to as johnnycakes, are a type of cornmeal flatbread that is made using ground corn, salt, and water.
+Hoecakes, also at times referred to as Johnnycakes, are a type of cornmeal flatbread that is made using ground corn, salt, and water.
 The dish, which is often served with sweet toppings such as honey, maple syrup, and fruit, dates back hundreds of years and has roots in southern Native American cooking.
-In addition to the South, these cakes are also popular in New England.

 No, possum pie is not what it sounds like it is.
 Instead, possum pie is a sweet dessert typically made using chocolate custard, vanilla pudding, pecan, cream cheese, and sour cream.
 Exceptionally popular in Arkansas, this mouthwatering treat, which is covered in whipped cream, is named after the opossum's cleverly deceivable nature.

-Corn fritters, a scrumptious snack consisting of corn kernels, flour, egg, and milk, is an easy-to-make dish served in many Southern homes.
+Corn fritters, a scrumptious snack consisting of corn kernels, flour, egg, and milk, is an easy-to-make dish served in many Southern homes and restaurants.
 Typically topped with fruit, jam, and honey, this delicacy has roots in both Native American and Indonesian cuisine.